-Estimated cost is \$1.3 million and proposed project completion is by December 2022.
+Estimated cost is \$1.3 million and proposed project completion is by December 2023

-7.8.4 Supply to Braddon
+7.8.3 Supply to Braddon

-New 11 kV feeder from City East Zone Substation to Donaldson St by December 2020 to supply new developments in the Canberra City North area.
-The project timing has changed as the expected development at section 96 Canberra City deferred to 2023.
+New 11 kV feeder from City East Zone Substation to Donaldson Street by December 2023 to supply new developments in the Canberra City North area.
 Estimated cost is \$2.5 million.

 The Canberra City North area, including Braddon and Reid suburbs, is experiencing significant load growth, driven by the ACT Government's Urban Renewal program.
 This involves the demolition of many old residential buildings and their replacement with multi-storey apartment and commercial buildings.
-Further redevelopment of existing open carparks to high-rise commercial and residential buildings with basement carparks (e.g. Canberra Centre extension)
+Further redevelopment of existing open carparks to high-rise commercial and residential buildings with basement carparks (e.g. Canberra Centre extension).